intel/intel-ai-inference-samples/IPEX_OOB_with_triton/README.md

 `$ bash libintel-ext-pt-cxx11-abi-2.0.0%2Bcpu.run install libtorch/`  - this will create libintel-ext-pt-cpu.so at libtorch/lib

 #### 3 Copy the IPEX model at desired directory
-Place the ipex.optimize() saved model at the /model_repository
+Place the ipex optimized model at the /model_repository

 #### 4 Create a docker container and copy files
 `$ docker run -it -p8000:8000 -p8001:8001 -p8002:8002 --name ipex_triton -v ${PWD}/model_repository:/models nvcr.io/nvidia/tritonserver:23.05-py3`